-This year’s “Off The Wall” mosaic project, located at Oak Park Apartment’s 401 – 403 Washington Boulevard property, is complete and quite honestly presented more of a challenge then the mosaics of previous years.
+This year’s “Off The Wall” mosaic project at Oak Park Apartment’s newest property, located at 401 – 403 Washington Boulevard, is complete and presented more of a challenge than the mosaics of earlier years.

-We, at OPA, absolutely love the artistry and design of the Oak Park Area Arts Council’s Off The Wall masterpieces so we felt that adding the art on front could only enhance the look of the building.
+We, at OPA, love the artistry and design of the Oak Park Area Arts Council’s Off The Wall masterpieces so we felt that adding the art to the front of this 1950’s California-style apartment would enhance the look of the building.

-Yet the reality is that we may not own the building forever.
+Yet, the reality is we may not own the building forever.
 Future owners may have other ideas on how they want the front of their building to look so, if ever that time came, we wanted to be able to remove, relocate and protect the beauty of our peacock.

-In past years the mosaic tiles were adhered directly to the brick of the building – not a big deal if the art work is on the side or the back of the building but definitely something that needed to be considered since the design was going to be a front and center focus.
+In past years the mosaics adhered to the buildings’ bricks – not a big deal if the artwork is on the back of the apartment but something we needed to consider since the design would be a front and center focus.

-How do we adhere the tile design to the front of the building so it is secure, doesn’t negatively impact the design and, if ever needed, could be removed while still preserving the design’s integrity?
+How do we adhere the tile design to the front of the building so it’s secure, doesn’t negatively impact the mosaic design and, if ever needed, we could remove while still preserving the design’s integrity?

-Well collaboration was key in coming up with a solution.
-Master artist, Carolyn Elaine and Oak Park Apartments co-owner, Bob Planek joined forces to ensure that this year’s project would work both creatively as well as being engineeringly feasible.
+Master artist Carolyn Elaine and Oak Park Apartments co-owner Bob Planek joined forces to make sure that this year’s project would work both creatively and be engineeringly workable.